2004seraph/2004seraph/README.md

 Hiii!!!
 I'm Sam, I like to design and code things ٩(◕‿◕｡)۶

 Here you will find my various personal programming endeavours, assignments, and (toy) projects.
+My personal idol is @thestinger

 ## I Contribute to (as a member of [Contraband Software](https://github.com/Contraband-Software/))